akaltakht/akaltakht.github.io/index.md

 ---
 layout: post
-title: "The Sikhs & Sarbat Khalsa"
+title: "The Sikhs & Gurmata"
+sutitle: "Gurmata was the decision making process of 19th century Sikhism."
 lead: "The Morning Post, London."
 date: 1846-03-02 10:03:45 -0800
 published: true